gmnkim/ErrorCorrection/README.md

 Keywords

-1. Android should be specified, unless iOS is not involved
+1. Device should be specified, unless iOS is not involved

 2. Only specify main words to postulate what your error could be